-- 26. The Project Implementation Unit (PIU) will also ensure that all the necessary rules related to safety and security of the public and residents are duly followed by the contractor.
-The actual dates of construction schedule with respect to rush hour, festival time, and special business days will be discussed with vendors, squatters, market committee members, and residents, and accordingly construction activities will be planned.
-After laying pipes, the lane/road will be restored to its original condition({including bitumen, cement concrete[(C]) and CC interlocking tiles as applicabl).. - 27.
-The contractor will ensure maintaining the access to shops and residences or other buildings along pipe alignments, to institutions located close to proposed sites by providing pedestrian access through planks, assistance to mobile hawkers and vendors, and safety through hard barricading of excavated alignments/sites.
+- 25. Livelihood impacts will be avoided in busy market areas to the permanent shops in the areas like Dehra Khas, Kargi Chowk, and Pathribagh.
+Work will be executed in night hours to avoid the impacts, pipes lines in narrow roads and commercial areas mentioned above will be laid in phased manner with the due consultation with the shop owners and nearby residents.
+Civil works will be executed in small stretches in phases.
+Noise level will be kept under 55 dB (A) as per noise pollution (regulation and control) rules 2000 as per the Environmental Management Plan.
+All safety norms would strictly be adhered to, taking into consideration the magnitude of work and the sensitivity of the location. - 26.
+The Project Implementation Unit (PIU has ensured that all the necessary rules related to safety and security of the public and residents are duly followed by the contractor.
+The actual dates of construction schedule with respect to rush hour, festival time, and special business days has been discussed with vendors, squatters, market committee members, and residents, and accordingly construction activities will be planned.
+After laying pipes, the lane/road will be restored to its original condition (including bitumen, cement concrete[C] and CC interlocking tiles as applicable) - 27.
+The contractor will ensure maintaining access to shops and residences or other buildings along pipe alignments, to institutions located close to proposed sites by providing pedestrian access through planks, assistance to mobile hawkers and vendors, and safety through hard barricading of excavated alignments/sites.
 Avoidance of pipe laying activities, construction work near schools, health centers; Anganwadi centers (ICDS), etc. as much as possible.
-Any damage to access ramps during construction will be restored by contractor as per contractual provisions ({included in contract document and considered as part of bill of quantity[(BO]), in line with the agreed principles of the resettlement framework. - 28.
+Any damage to access ramps during construction will be restored by contractor as per contractual provisions (included in contract document and considered as part of bill of quantity [BOQ], in linewith the agreed principles of the resettlement framework. - 28.
 Measures to be taken up by the contractor to avoid/mitigate economic impacts will include:(a) announcement of proposed civil works in advance (to enable shop owners to stock up and remain unaffected if goods vehicles are unable to reach them during construction), (b) provision of planks to ensure pedestrian access; (c) careful timing of implementation to avoid peak sale hours/days or school timings, and night work on busy commercial streets, where feasible; (d) use of trenchless pipe laying technology, major civil work during night hours, maximum use of precast materials particularly for manhole will be used in commercial areas and narrow roads, where possible; (e) minimizing construction period to the extent possible;(f) assistance to mobile vendors if any present during construction, to shift nearby; (g) signage with project details and contact details for grievance redress; and (h) proper traffic management.
 These measures will be part of the contract and will be implemented with careful monitoring by the concerned PIU.